tomaskjay/tomaswerts.com/about.md

 I was born and raised in the suburb of Edina, Minnesota and was lucky enough to go to The Blake School from middle school to high school.
 As well as having a classic 2000’s childhood, I grew up playing lots of sports, fishing with my dad, and tagging along on family trips.

 ## Where I am now
 Currently, I’m a senior at Case studying computer science.
-Besides school, I enjoy exploring Cleveland, staying in shape, meeting new people, reading, watching movies, and doing the daily NYTimes games.
+Some things I like to do besides school: exploring Cleveland, staying in shape, meeting new people, reading, watching movies, and playing the daily NYTimes games.

 ...